Monthly Archives: June 2019

 Book – Lighthouses and Coastal Attractions in Northern New England: New Hampshire, Maine, Vermont

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides memorable human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
-Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
+Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont.
+This 300-page book provides memorable human interest stories from each of the 76 lighthouses.
+It also describes and provides contact info for plenty of indoor and outdoor coastal attractions and tours.
+These include whale watching, lighthouse tours, unique parks, museums, and lighthouses where you can stay overnight.
 There are also stories of haunted lighthouses in these regions.

-Copyright © Allan Wood Photography, do not reproduce without permission.
+Copyright © Allan Wood Photography; do not reproduce without permission.
 All rights reserved.

 American Lighthouse Foundation